 Bui Dam Hydroelectricity Project, Bui National Park, Ghana

-The total cost of the dam's construction was initially estimated at $622m, but a cost review conducted in 2012 raised that amount by $168m.
+The dam generates 400MW of power and facilitates irrigation of about 30,000ha of land.
+Construction was initially estimated at $622m, but a cost review conducted in 2012 raised that amount by $168m.

-The dam is being constructed by the Sinohydro Corporation as part of an Engineering, Procurement and Construction (EPC) Turnkey Project Contract.
-Bui Power Authority (BPA) will own and manage the dam.
+Built by the Sinohydro Corporation as part of an Engineering, Procurement, and Construction (EPC) Turnkey Project Contract, the project is owned and managed by Bui Power Authority (BPA).

-The project is being realised in two phases.
-The first phase included the detailed field investigations and preparatory works.
-The ongoing second phase comprises of construction of the main dam, spillway, power house and transmission lines.
+The first phase of the project included detailed field investigations and preparatory work, while the second phase comprised construction of the main dam, a spillway, a power house, and transmission lines.

 Purpose of Ghana's Bui Dam

-The construction of the dam is expected to resettle 1,216 people within the project area and inundate 444 square kilometres of land.
-The project is, however, facing revolts from environmentalists due to the resettlement of fishes and animals such as the hippopotamus.
+A total of 1,216 people within the project area were resettled and 444km2 of land was inundated.
+The project faced revolts from environmentalists due to the resettlement of fishes and animals such as the hippopotamus.

 Constructing the dam within Bui National Park

 The diversion of the Black Volta River was completed in December 2008 and the construction of the main dam began in December 2009.
-As of September 2012, 90% of the construction work has been completed.
+The dam was commissioned for operations in December 2013.

 Details of the Ghanaian water project

-Bui Dam will have a height of 108m above the foundation and 90m above the riverbed.
-The crest of the dam will be 492m long and 185m high.
-The overall structural volume of the dam will be one million cubic metres.
+The Bui Dam has a height of 108m above the foundation and 90m above the riverbed.
+The crest of the dam is 492m long and 185m high.
+The overall structural volume is one million cubic metres.

-The project also includes construction of two saddle dams on the south-western part of the main dam.
-The two saddle dams will have a crest elevation of 187m.
-One of the saddle dams will be a rock-fill embankment dam where as the other one will be an earth-fill dam.
+The project also included construction of two saddle dams on the south-western part of the main dam.
+These have a crest elevation of 187m.
+One of the saddle dams is a rock-fill embankment dam, while the other is an earth-fill dam.

-The spillway will comprise of five gates measuring 15m each in width, to regulate the flow of water.
-The spillway will comprise of a single outlet and will be located on the right bank with an elevation of 169m.
-The capacity of the spillway will be 10,450 cubic metres a second.
+The spillway comprises five gates to regulate the flow of water, which measure 15m each in width.
+The spillway comprises a single outlet and is located on the right bank with an elevation of 169m.
+The capacity of the spillway is 10,450m³ a second.

-The project also involves the construction of a bridge across the Black Volta River downstream of Bui Dam.
-The bridge will connect Brong Ahofo and the Northern Regions.
+The project also involved construction of a bridge across the Black Volta River downstream of Bui Dam.
+The bridge connects Brong Ahofo and the Northern Regions.

 Financial support from Chinese Ex-Im Bank

-The project is being financed through a concessional loan of $270m, a commercial loan of $292m and a $60m funding from the Government of Ghana.
+The project was financed through a concessional loan of $270m, a commercial loan of $292m, and $60m in funding from the Government of Ghana.
 The two loans were offered by China Ex-Im Bank, with a grace period of five years and an amortisation period of 20 years.

 History of Ghana's Bui Dam project